AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve.md

 o_t = \sum_j a_j V_j \in \mathbb{R}^d
 $$

 That is what **PagedAttention** does.
 It enables to compute self attention while minimizing external and internal fragmentation.
 This is the key optimization of vLLM.
-In order to make PagedAttention more efficient, vLLM also developped specific CUDA kernels ([previous part](#requesting-the-server) and section 5.1 of the vLLM research paper).
+In order to make PagedAttention more efficient, vLLM also developed specific CUDA kernels ([previous part](#requesting-the-server) and section 5.1 of the vLLM research paper).

 ### Continuous batching